Approx. Time Difference

 You can choose where you will live.
 There are two on-campus choices at Yonsei University.
 International House (called I-House) and SK Global House are owned by Yonsei University but are managed by a private company.
 On-campus housing is provided on a first-come/first-served basis by application and prepayment before arrival (even for financial aid students).

 If you decide to live off campus, Yonsei University and the UCEAP Study Center cannot assist you with housing arrangements.
 It is your responsibility to research all options and understand the leasing terms.
-Popular off-campus choices for UCEAP students include living with relatives or off-campus housing such as DMC Ville
+Popular off-campus choices for UCEAP students include living with relatives, DMC Ville

 .
 Homestays are not common in Korea.

 I-House and SK Global House (on campus)

 I-House and SK Global House are located in the northeast corner of campus, next to the Yonsei East Gate, and provide housing for over 800 students.
 There are floors for both graduate and undergraduate students and separate wings for women and men.
 During the summer the I-House is used for international students only.
 During the fall and spring terms Korean and international students live in I-House, providing a truly global atmosphere.